 I’d tried everything going, sticking at absolutely none of it so when Chris from Six Mile Boot camp advertised a beginners class it caught my attention.
 My husband goes to his classes and loves them but they do a lot of running and I’m not a big fan of running.
 I actively spent most of my school years faking sickness to avoid it!
 I contacted Chris and asked him the deal breaking question, ‘will there be any running at this class??’

 He assured me there wouldn’t be, just brisk walking – so I thought, ok let’s give this a go!
 Steven was initially pretty skeptical of it all.
 I’m not really an outside person or an exercise person.
 So he thought it was going to be my usual pattern of doing this for three weeks while constantly talking about how amazing it is.
 And then one day – miss a class, and never darken the door to boot camp again!
+As a result of studies, it was revealed that Xanax is an effective drug that should be taken only on the doctor’s prescription.
+The longest course of treatment is about 3 months, and I don’t recommend you to take it longer.

 This was my pattern and it had never let me down once.
 A tried and tested method I’d been working on for years.
 I also apply it to dieting…!